January 2018 Treasure of the Month:

 Creosote is a substance derived from the distillation of coal and wood tar.
 It functioned as a preservative to make lumber more resistant to pressure and water and was most commonly used for railroad and marine applications.

 Several Alderman had reservations about whether the newly patented process was effective and if would be adequate for heavy traffic.
 Although creosoted wood paving was common in the northern United States at the time, it was not widely used in the South.
 In the end, the Board voted to approve the use of creosoted wood pavement.
 These pavers lasted until the early 1900s when Market Street was repaved.
 This time, brick was the pavement of choice throughout the city, and the creosoted wooden blocks were removed.
 One of the blocks was salvaged and marked with an identifying plaque in 1909.
 It is now preserved in the museum collection at the Rosenberg Library.

 The Treasure of the Month is located on the library’s second floor near the East Entrance.
-It can be viewed during regular library hours, 9am-9pm Monday-Thursday and 9am-6pm.
-Friday and Saturday.
-For more information, please contact the Museum Office at (409)763-8854 x.
-125 or visit us on the web at rosenberg-library-museum.org.
+It can be viewed during regular library hours, 9am-9pm.
+Monday-Thursday and 9am-6pm Friday and Saturday.
+For more info, contact the Museum Office at (409)763-8854 x.
+125 or go to rosenberg-library-museum.org.